-1 [ARTICLE] 4 2 ADJUDICATION IN A CONTESTED CASE 3 4 SECTION 401.
+[ARTICLE] 4 1 2 ADJUDICATION IN A CONTESTED CASE 3 4 SECTION 401.
 WHEN ARTICLE APPLIES; CONTESTED CASES.
 This [article] 5 applies to an adjudication made by an agency in a contested case.
-If the requirements for 6 informal adjudication under Sections 405 and 406 or an emergency adjudication under Section-7 408 are met, a hearing in a contested case may be conducted following the procedures in those 8 sections.
-9 Comment 10 11 Article 4 of this Act does not apply to all adjudications but only to those adjudications, 12 defined in Section 102 as a "contested case."
-Contested case is the definition of the subset of 13 adjudications that fall within this section because law as defined in Section 102(14) requires an 14 evidentiary hearing to resolve particular facts or the application of law to facts.
-This section is 15 subject to the exceptions in Sections 405 and 406 for informal hearing and Section 408 for 16 emergency hearing if the requirements for those exceptions under this Article apply.
-If the 17 requirements for informal adjudication under Sections 405 and 406 or an emergency 18 adjudication under Section 408 are met, a hearing in a contested case may be conducted 19 following the procedures in those sections.
-All contested cases are also subject to Section 402 of this article.
-20 21 22 For a statute to create a right to an evidentiary hearing, express use of the term 23 "evidentiary hearing" is not necessary in the statute.
-Statutes often use terms like "appeal" or 24 "proceeding" or "hearing", but in context it is clear that they mean an evidentiary hearing.
-An 25 evidentiary hearing is one in which the resolution of the dispute involves particular facts and the 26 presiding officer is limited to material in the record in making his decision.
-27 28 Hearings that are required by procedural due process guarantees include life, liberty and 29 property interests, which arise where a statute creates a justified expectation or legitimate 30 entitlement.
-This section includes more than what were described as "rights" under older 31 common law.
-In cases where the right to an evidentiary hearing is created by due process, 32 attention is directed to Section 405(2)D infra, which may permit an informal hearing.
-33 34 Section 401, governing contested case hearings, does not apply to investigatory hearings, 35 a hearing that merely seeks public input or comment, pure administrative process proceedings such as tests, elections, or inspections, and situations in which a party has a right to a de novo 36 administrative or judicial hearing.
-An agency may by rule make all or part of article 4 applicable 37 to adjudication that does not fall within the requirements of Section 401, including hearing rights conferred by agency regulations, or on the record appeals.
-This section does not apply to an investigatory hearing, or a hearing that merely seeks public input or comment.
-Also, this section is not applicable to the situation where a party is entitled to a de novo administrative or judicial hearing.
-An agency may by rule make all or part of this article applicable to adjudication that does not fall within requirements of this section.
+A contested case proceeding 6 is available when, under the federal or state constitution or a federal or state statute, the 7 opportunity for an evidentiary hearing to determine facts is required for the formulation and 8 issuance of an agency decision.
+The provisions of article 4 apply to that contested case 9 proceeding.
+If the requirements for informal adjudication under Sections 405 and 406 or an 10 emergency adjudication under Section 408 are met, a hearing in a contested case may be 11 conducted following the procedures in those sections.
+12 Comment 13 14 Article 4 of this Act does not apply to all adjudications but only to those adjudications, defined in Section 102 as a "contested case."
+Contested case is the definition of the subset of 15 16 adjudications that fall within this section because law as defined in Section 102(14) requires an 17 evidentiary hearing to resolve particular facts or the application of law to facts.
+This section is 18 subject to the exceptions in Sections 405 and 406 for informal hearing and in Section 408 for an 19 emergency hearing if the requirements for thatose exceptions under this Article appliesy.
+If the 20 requirements for informal adjudication under Sections 405 and 406 or an emergency 21 adjudication under Section 408 are met, a hearing in a contested case may be conducted 22 following the procedures in those sections.
+All contested cases are also subject to Section 402 of 23 this article.
+24 25 For a statute to create a right to an evidentiary hearing, express use of the term 26 "evidentiary hearing" is not necessary in the statute.
+Statutes often use terms like "appeal" or 27 "proceeding" or "hearing", but in context it is clear that they mean an evidentiary hearing.
+An 28 evidentiary hearing is one in which the resolution of the dispute involves particular facts and the 29 presiding officer is limited to material in the record in making his decision.
+30 31 Hearings that are required by procedural due process guarantees include life, liberty and 32 property interests, which arise where a statute creates a justified expectation or legitimate 33 entitlement.
+This section includes more than what were described as "rights" under older 34 common law.
+In cases where the right to an evidentiary hearing is created by due process, 35 attention is directed to Section 405(2)D infra, which may permit an informal hearing.